 The Smith family has been farming their 2,300 acres in Pendleton for eight generations.
 Several of these generations still live in homes spaced throughout the property.
 But on weekends in October, the public is invited to play and celebrate all things fall at this beautiful farm.
 While much of the acreage is dedicated to corn, alfalfa, soybeans, and wheat, a large plot grows pumpkins and a sprinkling of specialty gourds.
 Nearby, families have access to a playground, snack bar, petting zoo, and several sandboxes and sensory tables full of corn kernels.

 Catch live music from 1:30-3:30 on both Saturday and Sunday.
-The vibe here is decidedly chill, making Smith Family Farm a fantastic option for younger children or those who prefer a more relaxed experience than you might find at some of the bigger fall pumpkin patch destinations.
+The vibe here is decidedly chill, making Smith Family Farms Pumpkin Patch a fantastic option for younger children or those who prefer a more relaxed experience than you might find at some of the bigger fall pumpkin patch destinations.

 At Easter, we have egg hunts.
 In the fall, we have the treasure hunt through the pumpkin patch to find the gourd that is biggest, most vibrant, or has the most personality.
 Each generation seems to take to the excitement of this challenge instinctively, even if the definition of the perfect pumpkin varies between the hunters.